-Other elements in the CharacterisationAxis class include the number of bins present on this axis, and flags to indicate the calibration status, independency and sampling properties of the axis, as described in Section 3.4.2
+Other elements in the Characterisation Axis class include the number of bins present on this axis, and flags to indicate the calibration status, independency and sampling properties of the axis, as described in Section 3.4.2

-4.2.1.1 Independent or dependent status Axes may include both 'independent' variables (which may have associated errors) and the "Observable" axis or axes which represent phenomena measured along some other axes.
-For instance, in a 3D datacube of the sky, the Spatial axis is an independent axis (flag TRUE), as is the (implicit) Spectral axis, but the Flux axis is dependent (flag FALSE), and the velocity axis is dependent on the frequency axis.

-4.2.1.2 Calibration status The CharacterisationAxis object in the Characterisation model provides a calibration status flag for each axis, so that a user can insist on calibrated data only where necessary.
-The CalibrationS-tatus is given separately for each type of characterisation axis and can be

-- UNCALIBRATED: not in units which can be directly compared with other data (but often still useful, for example the presence of spectral lines at known wavelengths can give a redshift regardless of absolute flux densities). - RELATIVE: calibrated to within a constant (additive or multiplicative) factor which is not precisely known, such as arising from uncertainty in the flux density of a reference source. - NORMALIZED: dimensionless data, divided by another data set (or a local extremum).
+- 4.2.1.1 Independent or dependent status Axes may include both 'independent' variables (which may have associated errors) and the "Observable" axis or axes which represent phenomena measured along some other axes.
+For instance, in a 3D datacube of the sky, the Spatial axis is an independent axis (flag TRUE), as is the (implicit) Spectral axis, but the Flux axis is dependent (flag FALSE), and the velocity axis is dependent on the frequency axis. - 4.2.1.2 Calibration status The Characterisation Axis object in the Characterisation model provides a calibration status flag for each axis, so that a user can insist on calibrated data only where necessary.
+The CalibrationStatus is given separately for each type of characterisation axis and can be - UNCALIBRATED: not in units which can be directly compared with other data (but often still useful, for example the presence of spectral lines at known wavelengths can give a redshift regardless of absolute flux densities). - CALIBRATED: in reliable physical units or other accepted units such as magnitudes. - RELATIVE: calibrated to within a constant (additive or multiplicative) factor which is not precisely known, such as arising from uncertainty in the flux density of a reference source. - NORMALIZED: dimensionless data, divided by another data set (or a local extremum).